jxxcarlson/elm-pseudorandom/README.md

 # Pseudorandom

 PseudoRandom is a package for creating lists of pseudorandom numbers — lists of integers or floats that resemble lists produced by random means, even though they are generated deterministically.
-This resemblance can be made precise using various statistical sense.
+This resemblance can be made precise using various statistical tests.

 In this connection, we repeat John von Neumann's joke: *Anyone who attempts to generate random numbers by deterministic means is, of course, living in a state of sin.*

 **Examples:**